Analyze Cost for Azure

 Perform the following steps to add filters using default fields.

-- In Continuous Efficiency, click Explorer, and then click Azure in the top navigation.
+- In Cloud Cost Management, click Explorer, and then click Azure in the top navigation.

 - Click add filter.